HatulaPro/shmedit/README.md

 # Shmedit
-A text editor program for windows.
+  text editor program for windows.

 ## Warning:
   I have no idea what I'm doing, and I am not responsible for what might happen as a result of you using it.